Birth Control Options

 The most common reason for a failure of a contraception method is the failure to use the method consistently.
 For this reason, it is recommended that you carefully choose a method you feel comfortable using on a regular basis.

 Women and men who are at risk for sexually transmitted diseases should also consider prevention of these infections when choosing contraception.
 Women and men who are at risk include those with more than one sexual partner or whose partner has more than one partner.
-Barrier methods, especially the condom, can help prevent sexually transmitted diseases and can be used along with other methods such as the pill.
+Barrier methods, especially condoms, can help prevent sexually transmitted diseases and can be used along with other methods such as the pill.

 For information on birth control especially for teens, visit The American College of Obstetricians and Gynecologsts website.